RWTH-EBC/AixCaliBuHA/examples/README.md

 # Getting started

+You have three ways of accessing the examples:
+- Only via markdown to read.
+Use the .md-files under examples/docs
+- Offline using jupyter-notebook.
+Use the .ipynb-files  under examples/jupyter_notebooks
+- Offline using python.
+Use the .py-files under examples.
 While these examples should run in any IDE, we advise using PyCharm.

-To execute these examples, be sure to:
+For the latter two, be sure to:

 1. Create a clean environment of python 3.7 or 3.8.
 In Anaconda run: `conda create -n py38_ebcpy python=3.8`
 2. Activate the environment in your terminal.
 In Anaconda run: `activate py38_ebcpy`